hllorens/afan-app/README.md

 - Uninstall CoLE app
 - Put the apk in Drive MH/test-apks-to-be-deleted
 - Access it with your phone, install it and test

+Alternatively (faster), if you installed linux command-tools or symlinked adb.exe to adb: cordova emulate android  (will open the windows android emulator for a quick test/debug)

 For **releasing** (app-store, google play store):